armytag/langs/speedlang23/grammar.md

 In closed syllables or those with nasal vowels, onset fricatives will become stops.[^3]

-Nasal codas only occur in a handful of words, all direct loans related to sailing, suggesting that coda nasals developed developed into nasalized vowels before these loans entered the language.[^4]
+Nasal codas only occur in a handful of words, all direct loans from the (fictional) Lompa language and related to sailing, suggesting that coda nasals developed developed into nasalized vowels before these loans entered the language.[^4]

 # Morphology